-Character & Service
+Character and Service

 Center City PCS is about more than just academics.
 Based on our belief in educating the whole child, we also strive to impact the social, emotional and moral development of each student.
 We work to build character in our students every day through an explicit focus on building empathy and helping students learn to make good decisions that will positively impact their future.